How not to do social media

 Bubble O’ Bill, the ice cream cowboy with a bubblegum nose, has 844,276 fans on Facebook.

-Whose social media strategy will you adopt?social media
+Whose social media strategy will you adopt?

 Tags: bill, bubble, Bubble O' Bill, collaboration, community management, e-learning, engagement, enterprise 2.0, Facebook, fan, FFA, football, Football Federation of Australia, Grace Gordon, implementation, Nick Getley, participatory culture, SMCSYD, Soap Creative, soccer, Socceroos, social learning, social media, social media marketing, strategy, Switched on Media, web 2.0You can comment below, or link to this permanent URL from your own site.